GISLab-ELTE/PointCloudTools/WINDOWS_QUICK_START.md

 Select a recent version matching your Visual Studio / MSVC version.
 64 bit version is preferred to be installed, but the 32 bit version can also be installed if required.

+*Note:* There is two separate download links.
+You have to download both *Compiled binaries* AND *Compiled libraries and headers*, then extract them to the same folder.

 ### Install OpenCV

 Download the official prebuilt OpenCV binaries for Windows from their website: